tanishq450/Naruto/analyze_series_with_NLP-main/README.md

 # Analyze your favourite Series with NLP
 In this project we are going to analyze a series with NLP and LLMs.
 We are going to scrape our own dataset, use zero shot classifiers, build our own LLM text classifier, use NER to build a character network and build a charatecter chatbot to chat with your favorite characters.
 And in the end we are going to put all that in web GUI with Gradio.
-This NLP project will take your CV to another level.
-You will learn a lot of NLP skills that is used in the market.

 ## Overview
 In this project, we have created 5 models, each containing the code for a different part of the project: